Echium thyrsiflorum

-Echium gentianoides is a synonym of Echium thyrsiflorum Masson ex Link., a flowering plant in the borage family Boraginaceae with brilliant blue tubular flowers.
-It is endemic to the island of La Palma, the Canary Islands.
-It occurs in one location of La Caldera de Taburiente where it grows in sunny, rocky sites at altitudes higher than 1.800 m.
+Echium thyrsiflorum is a flowering plant in the family Boraginaceae.
+It is endemic to the island of La Palma in the Canary Islands.
+It occurs only ob La Caldera de Taburiente, where it grows in sunny, rocky sites above 1800 m.
+Its common name in Spanish is tajinaste palmero de cumbre.

+In 2011 it was listed as vulnerable on the International Union for Conservation of Nature's Red List under criterion D2, with its area of occupancy estimated to be 13-28 km2.
 The main threat described for this species is predation by goats and insects.